pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

 ==============================

-This section defines the help output for each pywbemcli command group and command.
+This section shows the help text for each pywbemcli command group and command.

-The following defines the help output for the `pywbemcli  --help` command
+Help text for ``pywbemcli``:

 ::